-This creates a situation where a malicious user could open several connections on a server by initiating an HTTP request but does not close it.
-By keeping the HTTP request open and feeding the server bogus data before the timeout is reached, the HTTP connection will remain open until the attacker closes it.
-Naturally, if an attacker had to occupy all available HTTP connections on a web server, legitimate users would not be able to have their HTTP requests processed by the server, thus experiencing a denial of service.
+A malicious user can open many connections to the server by initiating HTTP requests but not closing them.
+If the attacker keeps every HTTP request open and feeds the server bogus data before the timeout is reached, the HTTP connection will remain open until the attacker closes it.
+Naturally, if an attacker occupies all available HTTP connections for a web server and keeps them busy waiting, legitimate connections cannot be processed by the server and this causes a denial of service.

-This enables an attacker to restrict access to a specific server with very low utilization of bandwidth.
-This breed of DoS attack is starkly different from other DoS attacks such as SYN flood attacks which misuse the TCP SYN (synchronization) segment during a TCP three-way-handshake.
+This technique lets an attacker consume server resources and restrict access using very little bandwidth.
+This breed of DoS attack is different from other DoS/DDoS attacks such as SYN flood attacks, which misuse the TCP SYN (synchronization) segment during a TCP three-way handshake.